Indonesia Raya

 The first stanza of "Indonesia Raya" was chosen as the national anthem when Indonesia proclaimed its independence on 17 August 1945.
-Jozef Cleber, a Dutch composer, created an arrangement of the tune for philharmonic orchestra in on August 17, 1950 AD when the island of Sumatra became an integral part of the Republic of Indonesia.
+Jozef Cleber, a Dutch composer, created an arrangement of the tune for philharmonic orchestra on August 17, 1950, when the island of Sumatra became an integral part of the Republic of Indonesia.
 This arrangement is widely used.

 "Indonesia Raya" is played in flag raising ceremonies in schools across Indonesia every Monday.
 The flag is raised in a solemn and timed motion so that it reaches the top of the flagpole as the anthem ends.
 The main flag raising ceremony is held annually on 17 August to commemorate Independence day.
 The ceremony is led by the President of Indonesia and is usually held in Merdeka Palace.

 During the rendition or singing of the national anthem, all present should stand, face toward the music, and pay respect.
 Members of the Armed Forces, and other persons in uniform (e.g. secondary school students) must render the military salute.